HardikKSavaliya/Ethereum-Solidity-Interview/README.md

 # describe about 'pragma'
 The pragma keyword is used to enable certain compiler features or checks.
-A pragma directive is always local to a source file, so you have to add the pragma to all your files if you want enable it in all of your project.
+A pragma directive is always local to a source file, so you have to add the pragma to all your files if you want enable it in all of your project. .

+# default size of uint?
+ it is 256 bits. if you wrote uint16 then it will 16 bits and subsequentially.